Ixcanul: Plot

-At the hospital, the Spanish-speaking staff do not understand Kaqchikel, making it impossible for Maria to understand what is being said to her or the form she is asked to initial.
-She survives but is told by the nurse that her baby died.
-Maria and her family go home with a coffin.
-Maria demands to look inside the coffin because she wants to see her daughter but upon opening it, she finds an empty coffin with a brick and a blanket.
-Maria and her family return to the city to report the missing child.
-However, instead of helping, the Spanish-speaking police officers who do not understand Kaqchikel advise the family not to file a complaint, because Maria and her family would be the primary suspects in the case.
+At the hospital, the Spanish only-speaking staff do not understand Kaqchikel, making it impossible for Maria to understand what is said or the form she is asked to initial.
+She survives but is told by the nurse that her baby died and Maria and her family go home with a coffin.
+Maria, maddened with grief, exhumes the body because she wants to see her daughter despite being told it was deformed but finds the coffin only contains a brick and a blanket.
+Maria and her family return to the city to report the missing baby.
+However, the Spanish only-speaking police officers advise them not to file a complaint because they would be the primary suspects while Ignacio, translating, sabotages the meeting.
 The film ends with a resigned Maria being dressed as a traditional Mayan bride as she prepares to marry Ignacio.